 In partnership with the University of Technology Sydney, Newington College, Pymble Ladies’ College and Trinity Grammar School, this collaborative project explores how educators support young people to navigate disagreement, contested knowledge and uncertainty.

-Through cross-school social labs, teachers examined classroom resources, reflected together and modelled intellectual courage in practice.
+Through cross-school social labs, teachers examined classroom resources, reflected together and modelled collaborative practice for the benefit of their students.

 Established in 2025, the Elizabeth Webby Research Portfolio reflects the College’s commitment to connecting research and practice.